Why We Use Google Home for Our Smart Home (in Germany)

 Bottom Line: One App, Fewer Headaches

-If youâre rebuilding a smart home in Germany, keep it simple:
+If youâre rebuilding a smart home in Germany (or wherever), we recommend keeping it simple:

 One app (Google Home) as the brain.
 If a device doesnât play nicely there, it doesnât stay.